hummingbot/hummingbot-site/docs/developers/scripts/examples.md

-See the following examples located in the [`/scripts`](https://github.com/hummingbot/hummingbot/tree/development/scripts) for how to:
+See the following examples located in the [`/scripts`](https://github.com/hummingbot/hummingbot/tree/development/scripts) folder for how to:

 - Place orders
 - Listen to order book events